Program to check if a number is prime or not num = 407 # To take input from the user #num = int(input("Enter a number: ")) # prime numbers are greater than 1 if num > 1: # check for factors for i in range(2,num): if (num % i) == 0: print(num,"is not a prime number") print(i,"times",num//i,"is",num) 

 407 is not a prime number 11 times 37 is 407

 In this program, variable num is checked if it's prime or not.
 Numbers less than or equal to 1 are not prime numbers.
 Hence, we only proceed if the num is greater than 1.

 We check if num is exactly divisible by any number from 2 to num - 1.
 If we find a factor in that range, the number is not prime.
 Else the number is prime.

 We can decrease the range of numbers where we look for factors.

-You can change the value of variable num in the above source code and test for other integers (if you want).
+You can change the value of variable num in the above source code to check whether a number is prime or not for other integers.